Australian Alps: Bushfires

-Due to its mostly hot, dry climate, bushfires in Australia occur frequently, particularly in the well-forested areas of the Australian Alps.
+Due to their relatively dry climate and relatively warm summers, bushfires occur often in the well-forested areas of the Australian Alps.
 The Alps, particularly on the Victorian side of the border (known as the Victorian Alps), are periodically subject to major bushfires and have been almost entirely burnt through by bushfires on various occasions, notably; Black Thursday in 1851, Black Friday (1939), and during fires in 2003 and 2006-07.

 Certain native flora in Australia have evolved to rely on bushfires as a means of reproduction, and fire events are an interwoven and an essential part of the ecology of the continent.
 In some eucalypt and banksia species, for example, fire causes seed pods to open, allowing them to germinate.
 Fire also encourages the growth of new grassland plants.
 Other species have adapted to recover quickly from fire.

 Nevertheless, damage to surrounding human habitations and native fauna can be extensive and occasionally catastrophic.
 The 2003 Canberra bushfires severely affected almost 70% of the Australian Capital Territory's pasture, forests (pine plantations), and nature parks.
 After burning for a week through the Brindabella Ranges above Canberra, the fires entered the suburbs of the city on 18 January 2003.
 Four people died and more than 500 homes were destroyed or severely damaged.
 The Victorian Black Saturday bushfires were particularly intense in parts of the Victorian High Country and destroyed several towns, including Kinglake and Marysville.
 The fires killed 173 people, Australia's highest-ever loss of life from a bushfire.
 Statewide, the fires burned out over 400,000 hectares and destroyed 2,029 properties.

 Alpine huts

 Within the Australian Alps, the roughly 120 active alpine huts mostly date back to the early cattlemen's days, early skiing huts, and early research and surveying huts.
 Many of these have remained in use by fly fishers (seasonal), hikers, and skiing groups throughout the year.
 Most of these huts are maintained by volunteers through the Kosciuszko Huts Association and the local National Parks and Wildlife Service.

 Some of the more noteworthy huts include Moscow Villa Hut, Valentine Hut, Seaman's Hut, and Mawsons Hut.
-In recent year, many huts have been lost through lack of maintenance and bush fire, as occurred with the Pretty Plain Hut and Mount Franklin Chalet, which were destroyed by the Canberra bushfires of 2003.
+In recent years many huts have been lost through lack of maintenance and bush fire, as occurred with the Pretty Plain Hut and Mount Franklin Chalet, which were destroyed by the Canberra bushfires of 2003.